GEAR CARE 101: TIPS FOR MAKING YOUR OUTDOOR GEAR LAST

-If you’re like us here at KEEN, you have your favorite shoes, layers, and gear that see a lot of use.
+If you’re like us here at KEEN, you have your favourite shoes, layers, and gear that see a lot of use.
 We believe the most sustainable gear you can buy is the stuff that you can use season over season and year after year.

 Fortunately, there’s loads of high-quality gear that’s versatile and durable enough for year-round use.
 But even the most bomber gear requires proper care to keep it functioning over time.
 Caring for your gear means it will take good care of you.
 Think dry, warm, and comfortable — trip after trip.